Frequently asked questions

-For multi-day courses, the cancellation deadline is 21 days prior to the start of a course.
+For multi-day courses, the cancellation deadline is 60 days prior to the start of a course.
 All requests for refunds must be made in writing.
 Cancellation requests received prior to the deadline will be charged a $50 administrative fee.
-No refunds will be issued after the deadline, however you may take advantage of a one-time transfer of your deposit to a later course date or to another participant.
+No refunds will be issued after the deadline, however you may take advantage of a one-time transfer of your deposit to a later course date (if requested at least 30 days prior to the course) or to another participant.
 For short courses, the same timing and logic applies but the administrative fee is $20.

 Do you accept gratuity?

 We do and we appreciate it.
 A lot goes into this program to create a quality, personal experience for each and every participant, from preparing fine meals to constantly improving upon the curriculum and creating a community atmosphere where everyone leaves realizing the potential that they just met new friends.
 Many of our past participants keep in touch with one another and plan hunting and gathering outings together.
 The reason for the sliding scale is to help make it more affordable to a broader range of future hunters and in essence allows individual participants to pay what the experience is worth to them.